-6.17 LCC has taken steps to provide additional places at three primary schools in Lytham St. Annes in the last few years to address an increase in the demand for primary school places created by an increased birth rate and new housing development.
+- 6.17 LCC has taken steps to provide additional places at three primary schools in Lytham St. Annes in the last few years to address an increase in the demand for primary school places created by an increased birth rate and new housing development.
 The provision of additional primary school places are prioritised in Lancashire's Strategy for the Provision of School Places and Schools Capital Investment.
 In relation to primary schools, LCC's preference is to expand existing schools, where they are physically capable of being extended.
-There will also be demand for an additional secondary school in the borough within the lifetime of the Plan and a site for a new secondary school will need to be identified.

-6.18 Table 3 below shows the number of surplus primary school places in parts of the borough.
-This information is derived from the Strategy for the 'Provision of School Places and Schools' Capital Investment 2014/15 to 2016/17 (Oct 2013)' document, produced by LCC.
-This document divides the borough into distinct areas for education planning purposes.
-Three of these areas are relevant to the strategic locations for development in the Revised Preferred Option version of the Local Plan, and these are listed in the left-hand column of the table.
+From the information in the housing trajectory in Appendix 2 of the Local Plan, the development sites could bring forward the need for 6 1⁄2 additional primary forms of entry and approximately 787 secondary school places over the lifetime of the plan.
+Given the scale of development, the need to assess the feasibility of existing sites for expansion and the fact that a 1 1⁄2 form of entry primary school has been included within the Section 106 Agreement for the Queensway development at St Annes, there may be a need to identify additional primary school sites.
+Because no one development is likely to be of a scale to produce sufficient secondary yield for a new secondary school, there is a need for Fylde Council to take a strategic decision on the provision of an additional secondary school site which will be required over the timescale of the Local Plan. - 6.18 Table 3 below shows the number of surplus primary school places in parts of the borough.
+This information is derived from the Strategy for the 'Provision of School Places and Schools' Capital Investment 2014/15 to 2016/17 (Oct 2013)' document, produced by LCC.2 This document divides the borough into distinct areas for education planning purposes.
+Three of these areas are relevant to the strategic locations for development in the Publication version of the Local Plan, and these are listed in the left-hand column of the table.

-Table 3: Surplus Primary School Places, January 2013

-LCC Education Area Total pupils on roll Net capacity Surplus places

-Lytham and St Annes 2,458 2,825 367
+Table 3: Surplus Prin nary School Places, Ja inuary 2016 LCC Education Area Total pupils on roll Net capacity Surplus places Lytham and St Annes 2,673 2,855 182 Kirkham 3 1,014 1,229 215 Warton, Freckleton and Wrea Green 4 738 891 153 Singleton and Weeton 304 371 67

-Kirkham 955 1,209 254

-Warton and Freckleton4 708 868 160